Clamentos/FabRISC/src/spec/Section6.typ

             [255], [Left as a free slot for implementation specific features.]
         )),

-        [FabRISC provides a 2-bit ISA parameter called *Counter Length (CLEN)* indicates the bit width of the performance counters in bits (see section 6 and 7 for more information).
+        [FabRISC provides the *Counter Length (CLEN)* 2-bit ISA parameter, indicates the bit width of the performance counters in bits (see section 6 and 7 for more information).
 If the system doesn't support the PERFC module, then this parameter has no meaning and must be set to zero for convention.
 The possible values are listed in the following table:],

         align(center, table(